kacaatko/4ct-game/README.md

 # 4ct pacman game

-* made for my beloved colleagues and in honour of my boss's birthday
+* made for my beloved colleagues from [4ct](https://4ct.eu/) and in honour of my boss's birthday

 * made with Czechitas tutorial on May 2020